2022 Cebu City local elections: Mayor

 Margarita Osmeña, a former city councilor and wife of former mayor Tomas Osmeña, is challenging incumbent mayor Michael Rama for the position of mayor.
 Outgoing city councilor David Tumulak has also joined the race as an independent candidate.

 Vice mayor

 Incumbent city councilors Raymond Alvin Garcia and Franklyn Ong are competing for the position of vice mayor along with former city administrator Bimbo Fernandez.

 District representatives

 1st District

 Actor Richard Yap is running again as 1st district representative after losing to the late Raul del Mar in the 2019 elections.
 Yap will face off with former party mate and incumbent city councilor Prisca Niña Mabatid and del Mar's daughter Rachel, who previously served as the district's representative from 2010 to 2013.

 2nd District

-BG Rodrigo Abellanosa is eyeing to succeed his father, incumbent district representative Rodrigo Abellanosa.
-He will face off against Eduardo Rama Jr., an incumbent city councilor and nephew of incumbent mayor Michael Rama.
+BG Rodrigo Abellanosa attempted to succeed his father, incumbent district representative Rodrigo Abellanosa.
+He lost to Eduardo Rama Jr., an incumbent city councilor and nephew of incumbent mayor Michael Rama.